sgmurphy/wordpress-plugins/hummingbird-performance/readme.txt

 ### Built-in Cloudflare Integration

 Hummingbird can be used to control your [Cloudflare](https://www.cloudflare.com/) browser cache and Automatic Platform Optimizations (APO) settings as well!
 Simply add your Cloudflare API key and configure away.

+### Font Optimization

+Boost site speed, Core Web Vitals, and the visual stability of pages for users with Hummingbird’s one-click font optimization features: **Preload Fonts,** which instructs browsers to preload essential fonts, and **Swap Web Fonts,** which applies a temporary fallback font until the primary one loads.

 ### Fully Compatible With Smush Image Optimization